brandonmarshal/lsx-demo-theme/logs/week15/logs-week15-day5.md

 ## Time Logs

 -   1.75 hrs - Troubleshooting and solving my broken blocks.
+-   2.0 hrs - Working on my final design for query cards now that they work 100% with data

 ---